RedDoorAnalytics/msm.stacked/README.md

 <img src="man/figures/README-plot.msm-1.png" width="100%" />

-The {msm} package also provides functionality to calculate state occupancy probabilities at a given point in time.
+The {msm} package also provides functionality to calculate state transition probabilities at a given point in time.
 Say we are interested in estimating the probability of being in a given state, from each state, five years after baseline; we can use the `pmatrix.msm()` function to obtain just that: